"if we save one life, we save an entire universe."

 kang the conqueror (2021) #1-5

-- while this is less about nate as iron lad and more about how Nathaniel richards became kang the conqueror, this still features nate pre-kang and it's my belief that every nate fan should at least know kang's background.
+- while this is less about nate as iron lad/kid immortus and more about how Nathaniel richards became kang the conqueror, this still features nate pre-kang and it's my belief that every nate fan should at least know some stuff about kang's background.

 - warning: nate ALSO suffers here